VanirDev/VariantEncumbrance/README.md

     - 3 = Over Encumbered (Overburdened)
 - **speedDecrease:** the value in units of the decreased movement (this change if the metric system is active or not).
 - **unit:** the label applied to the unit weight, just a visual effect (default is lbs. on metric system is kg.).
+- **encumbrance:** the representation of the standard dnd5e system encumbrance data useful for integration between modules.
+- **inventorySlot:** describe storage capacity—how much can a thing carry without being overwhelmed?
+One slot holds one small object—a potion bottle, a dagger, a loaf of bread, etc.
+- **minimumBulk:** the calculated minimum bulk fir the current actor
 - **enabledae:** if true it's mean on the actor is applied the management of the active effects of the weight from the module. _NOTE: if you set true this is better to set to false 'enabledwe'_
 - **enabledwe:** if true it's mean on the actor is applied the calculation of the weight from the module.
 - **enabledaebulk:** if true it's mean on the actor is applied the system bulk the management of the active effects of the weight from the module. _NOTE: if you set true this is better to set to false 'enabledwe'_